The number of laptops, tablets, Chromebooks, and other mobile devices bought by U.S. schools has dramatically increased since 2020.

 Any laptop cart can help teachers keep mobile devices charged and secured, but the right solution also makes it extremely easy to get the devices into the hands of students each day—saving valuable class time in the process.

-At LocknCharge, our unique basket design eliminates the headaches involved in distributing devices to students.
+The unique design of Baskets by LocknCharge eliminates the headaches involved in distributing devices to students.
 With a traditional cabinet-style laptop cart, students often have to wait in line as they take out a device one by one.
 With our laptop carts, the devices are stored in baskets of five.
 Teachers or students simply take out these baskets, place them on students’ desks or tables, and the students can grab a device from there.

 Coachella Valley Unified School District was using a different brand of laptop cart but found that it took five to 10 minutes to distribute devices to students at the start of a class period.
 When the district switched to LocknCharge carts, this process was reduced to just two minutes.